Chicken Thai Red Curry

 4. Add the green beans and cook for a further 3 minutes.

-5. Add the grape tomatoes and basil (if using); cook for a further 2 minutes.
+5. Add the grape tomatoes and basil (if using) and cook for a further 2 minutes.

 Notes

-Note 2 – Kaffir lime leaves and basil create an authentic flavour profile when they are added to this Thai red curry.
+Note 2 – Makrut (kaffir) lime leaves and basil create an authentic flavour profile when they are added to this Thai red curry.
 They can however be expensive ingredients depending on your location.
-I more often than not leave them out completely and the results are equally delicious.
+I more often than not leave them out and the results are equally delicious.

 MAKE AHEAD